eduardolimabrasil/crawler-python/README.md

+#crawler-python
-# This script is crawler of  IBOvespa .
+This script is a crawler of IBOvespa and Nasdaq.

-# Use SQLAlchemy as ORM to administrate to database SQLite
+Use SQLAlchemy as an ORM to manage the SQLite database